sharmalab/tcia-sdk/tcia-rest-client-java/README.md

 Create src/main/resources/config.yaml with the correct access credentials (TCIA user name and password) to access the TCIA REST API with authentication.

 A sample configuration file can be found at src/main/resources/config.test.yaml.

+The currently implemented methods query the public data sets.
+Therefore, the user name and password are optional for now.
+You may therefore create your configuration file based on the simple configuration file that can be found at src/main/resources/config.simple.test.yaml instead.